 You will receive a stipend as support for your living and other expenses during this educational experience.
 Stipend rates are determined by MLEF and are based on your educational level, skills, and experience.

 Stipends are paid according to the schedule provided to you in your appointment letter.
-You should be prepared to cover all expenses for the first 30 days of your internship.
+You should be prepared to cover all expenses for the first 30 days of your appointment.

 Stipend amounts are based on your academic status: